SarojArchana/CPSC-8430-Deep-Learning/HW3/README.md

-# BERT based model to do Extractive Question Answering
+# BERT-based model to do Extractive Question Answering

-This is a code repository for BERT based model to do Extractive Question Answering
+This is a code repository for BERT based model to do Extractive Question Answering.

-- `hw3-distilbert-base-model.ipynb`: This file contains the implementation of the BERT based model to do Extractive Question Answering with no performance improvement method.
+- `hw3-distilbert-base-model.ipynb`: This file contains the implementation of the BERT-based model to do Extractive Question Answering with no performance improvement method.
-- `hw3-distilbert-per_improvement-model.ipynb`: This file contains the implementation of the BERT based model to do Extractive Question Answering with  performance improvement methods.
+- `hw3-distilbert-per_improvement-model.ipynb`: This file contains the implementation of the BERT-based model to do Extractive Question Answering with performance improvement methods.

 # Program Testing Instructions